PostgreSQL and MySQL - Concepts

 Database backup

 A database backup is a complete dated export of a logical database stored on a backup backend.
-You can use the Managed Databases API to define if the backup should be stored on a region different from the database.
+You can use the Managed Databases API to define if the backup should be stored in a region different from the database.

 Database snapshot

-A Snapshot is a consistent, instantaneous copy of the Block Storage volume of your Database Instance at a certain point in time.
+A snapshot is a consistent, instantaneous copy of the Block Storage volume of your Database Instance at a certain point in time.
 They are designed to recover your data in case of failure or accidental alterations of the data by a user.
 They allow you to quickly create a new Instance from a previous state of your database, regardless of the size of the volume.
-Their limitation is that unlike Backups, Snapshots can only be stored in the same location as the original data.
+Their limitation is that, unlike backups, snapshots can only be stored in the same location as the original data.

 Endpoint